 A majority of the directors (five out of seven) are independent within the meaning of NI 58-101, including Philip Williams, Rocco Rossi, Navin Dave, Stephen Harapiak and Robert C. Gross.
 Guy Bentinck and Rahoul Sharan are not independent.
 Mr. Bentinck is the President and Chief Executive Officer of the Corporation and Mr. Sharan was previously President and Chief Executive Officer of the Corporation.
 Rocco Rossi, Navin Dave, Stephen Harapiak and Robert C. Gross were appointed by shareholders as directors on April 10, 2012.
 The Board meets on a regular basis.
 The Corporation will hold regularly scheduled Board meetings at least four times per year.
 Each of these meetings will include an in-camera session comprised solely of independent directors.
-Mr. Sharan, as Chairman, is responsible for chairing all meetings of the Board, providing leadership to the Board, managing the Board, acting as liaison between the Board and management and representing the Corporation to external groups.
-Rocco Rossi, as lead director, will provide leadership to the directors in conjunction with the Chairman, including consulting with the independent directors and representing such directors in discussions with management on governance and other matters.
+Mr. Sharan, as Chairman, is responsible for chairing all meetings of the Board, providing leadership to the Board, managing the Board, acting as liaison between the Board and management and representing the Corporation with the Chairman, including consulting with the independent directors and representing such directors in discussions with management on governance and other matters.